 Assessment of adherence will involve both self-report and at least one additional objective indicator of adherence.
-The self-report adherence assessment will adapt items from the AACTG adherence assessment instruments.
-These measures ask individuals to recall the number of pills they took for varying time periods, including "yesterday," "the day before," and the "past four days."
+Measures may include asking individuals to recall the number of pills they took for varying time periods, including "yesterday," "the day before," and the "past four days."
 Additionally, it asks participants how they typically take their pills, using a Likert-type scale with anchor points ranging from "all of the time," to "sometimes" to "never."
-A similar assessment will be used.
-It is also planned to ask about discrete time periods as well as a "typical" week.
+A similar assessment may be used.